shahpratik02/flashattention-llm-inference-cuda/README.md

 The test script will compare the performance of your decode kernel. **Please report the speedup numbers in `Results.md`**.

+**(Optional) Optimizing the Decode Kernel**

+Explore performance improvements to the decode stage by implementing a chunked FlashAttention kernel, as described in Stanford CRFM’s FlashDecoding article￼[link](https://crfm.stanford.edu/2023/10/12/flashdecoding.html).
+Compare its performance against the baseline decode kernel to quantify potential speedups.

 ---

 ### Task 6 (3 pts)